 We know, easier said than done.
 And we also know you’ve likely already made several lifestyle changes to keep your migraine attacks as few and far between as possible.
 But as you attempt new types of treatment, it’s more important than ever to stay healthy and balanced.
 So just take these as gentle reminders to practice self-care.

 Managing stress, especially now, can be incredibly difficult.
 But since stress can trigger migraine attacks, it’s important to figure out how to relax.
 Some of the best ways to relieve everyday tension include exercising regularly and spending time outside as much as you’re able to.

 Try yoga, meditation, or relaxation exercises such as deep breathing, or treat yourself to creative hobbies projects that can channel your energy into something more helpful than stress.

 You might also want to keep a stress journal to help find patterns and avoid unnecessary triggers.
 For example, watching the news or spending too much time on social media right now might cause anxiety, and a stress journal can help you identify the need to limit your screen time.

 Sleep deprivation is both a migraine trigger and a stress trigger, so it’s important to get enough sleep.
 Do your best to establish a pattern of going to bed and waking up at the same time every day.
 (And for more tips on getting better sleep, see our top sleep tips here.)

-As you know, doctors aren’t 100% sure what causes migraines, so it’s important to know your migraine triggers (sounds, lights, certain foods, stress, and more).
-You likely already know some of your triggers, but tracking your migraines can help you learn exactly what may cause symptoms, so you can avoid them.
+As you know, doctors aren’t 100% sure what causes migraine, so it’s important to know your migraine triggers (sounds, lights, certain foods, stress, and more).
+Even wearing your CDC-recommended face mask could be a potential trigger.
+You likely already know some of your triggers, but tracking your migraine can help you learn exactly what may cause symptoms, so you can avoid them.